HEWERS89/BB_Gym/README.md

 * The form would not center so i added a class name and targeted this with flexbox and justified content.

-* GoogleMaps and the Address when at 900px would not seperate i therefore targeted it with media query.
+* GoogleMaps and the Address when at 900px would not seperate, therefore I targeted it with media query.

 ## Languages